Best thing I learned on my holidays? Long car rides don’t hurt any more

 Could some of your aches and pains be as easily resolved by learning how to live in line with gravity?
 There’s really only one way to find out.

 The next Spinefulness intro classes Sunday April 7 at 2:30 pm, and Thursday April 18 at 6 pm.
-Spend $25 and 90 minutes to learn to sit in comfort, and have your idea of what good posture looks like changed forever.
+Spend $25 and 90 minutes to learn to sit in comfort even in a car.

 The next four-week Spinefulness series, for those who have already done an intro class, starts Thursday, April 25 at 6 pm.

-And for those who have already done a Spinefulness course, practice class, Wednesdays from 1:30 to 3 pm is a chance to work on poses that will help you regain the easy posture you had as a child.
+Have you already taken a Spinefulness course?
+Practice class, Wednesdays from 1:30 to 3 pm is a chance to work on poses that will help you regain the easy posture you had as a child.
 It’s an invaluable reminder that there’s a more relaxed way to live in your body.